graphile/graphile.github.io/src/pages/postgraphile/make-wrap-resolvers-plugin.md

 export const CreatePostPlugin = makeWrapResolversPlugin({
   Mutation: {
     async createPost(resolve: any, _source, _args, context: any, _resolveInfo) {
-      // Extract the pgClient (already in a transaction) from context: const { pgClient } = context;
+      // The pgClient on context is already in a transaction configured for the user: const { pgClient } = context;
-      // Create a savepoint we can restore to await pgClient.query("savepoint mutation_wrapper");
+      // Create a savepoint we can roll back to await pgClient.query("SAVEPOINT mutation_wrapper");
+      try {
         // Run the original resolver
         const result = await resolve();
-      try {
         // Do the custom thing
         await doCustomThing();
       } catch (e) {
         // Something went wrong - rollback!
-        // NOTE: Do NOT rollback entire transaction as a transaction maybe
+        // NOTE: Do NOT rollback entire transaction as a transaction may be
         // shared across multiple mutations.
 Rolling back to the above defined
-        // savepoint allows other mutations to succeed. await pgClient.query("rollback to savepoint mutation_wrapper");
+        // SAVEPOINT allows other mutations to succeed. await pgClient.query("ROLLBACK TO SAVEPOINT mutation_wrapper");
         // Re-throw the error so the GraphQL client knows about it throw e;
       } finally {
-        await pgClient.query("release savepoint mutation_wrapper");
+        await pgClient.query("RELEASE SAVEPOINT mutation_wrapper");
       }
       // Finally return the result of our original mutation return result;